 Industrial IOT’s – Oilfield Automation at Lower Total Cost of Ownership

-The emergence of IOT’s in oilfield operation requires new skills sets and this course is intended to update the oilfield professionals.
+The emergence of IOT’s in oilfield operation require new skill sets and this course is intended to update the oilfield professionals.

 Familiarity with oilfield practices